Things to see and do - Nice

-This chapel, built in 1740 from plans by the Italian Guarini, belongs to the Black Penitents.
-Volutes (spiral scrolls) and S-curves decorate its bowed façade and oval oculi.
-This church is an undeniable celebration of Baroque.
-Push open the door and your breath will be taken away by the throng of angels flying among all the gilding and imitation marble.
-Don’t miss the two Primitive Nice retables in the sacristy by Jean Miralhet and Louis Bréa.
+This chapel, built in 1740 from plans by the Italian Guarini, belongs to the Pénitents Noirs.
+Volutes and counter curves stand on the bowed façade and its ovoid oculi.
+No doubt about it, this is the Baroque style in all its splendour.
+Open the door, and what you see will take your breath away as you contemplate the multitude of angels fluttering between the doric columns and fake marble.
+In the sacristy, do not miss the two early Nice retables by Jean Miralhet and Louis Bréa.

 Its Genoese-style 18C dome lights up the old town with its 14,000 varnished tiles.
 Built in 1650 by Nice architect JA Guiberto, the cathedral is dedicated to the city's patron saint.
 Inside, Baroque influences can be seen in the stuccos and marble.

 Château de Nice